AI 3D comparisons

 Browser previewInteractive browser model previewWeb app preview and broader editor workflowImage3D for quick inspect-and-export

-STL for printingSTL export in the browser toolOfficial image-to-3D API docs list STL output; Meshy also documents printability toolsImage3D for simple export; Meshy for API/print pipeline tools
+STL for printingSTL export in the browser toolOfficial image-to-3D API docs list STL output; Meshy also documents printability toolsImage3D first unless API print tooling is required

-GLB for web/ShopifyGLB export for web, AR, and product previewsGLB output in official API docsImage3D for manual Shopify workflows; Meshy for API workflows
+GLB for web/ShopifyGLB export for web, AR, and product previewsGLB output in official API docsImage3D first for manual Shopify/product workflows

 OBJ for editingSupportedSupported in API output formatsBoth